dp4295/PortlandStateJavaSummer2020/phonebill/src/main/resources/edu/pdx/cs410J/deep/README.txt

 [options] :
 -README : Display readme file
--print  : use this option with below arguments to print
+-print  : use this option with below arguments to print -TextFile file: Read/Write the phone bill
--TextFile: Read/Write the phone bill
+-pretty file: Pretty print the phone bill to a text file or standard out

 [args] <in below order>  :
 customer
 callernumber